storj/storj/docs/design/satellite-svc-separation.md

 ***

 #### irreparable loop
-The irreparable loop iterates through the irreparabledb table in Satellite.DB and attempts to repair the segment by adding to the reapir queue again.
+Lets get rid of the irreparable loop.
+For one, we never expect there to be files that can't get repaired.
+In the off chance there are, lets just add the file back to the repair queue and try again later, but lets keep track of how many times we've tried.

 #### repair workers
 The repair worker executes a repair for an item in the repair queue.
 We want to work through the repair queue as fast as possible so its important to be able to dispatch many workers at a time.